HR Guide - End-of-Year Payroll Reminders: 2022 ➨ 2023

 Certain localities require that an Occupational Privilege Tax be taken from employees in their jurisdiction.
 The occupational privilege tax is levied when working within a specific district.
 While some localities withhold the tax in the first full pay period of the year, the actual deduction will depend on the locality’s withholding requirements.

-TThe 2022 elective deferral limit for the TSP increased to $20,500.
+The 2023 elective deferral limit for the TSP increased to $22,500.
 The combined total of tax-deferred traditional and Roth after-tax contributions cannot exceed the elective deferral limit in any year.
-Authorized biweekly contribution amounts or percentages will automatically carryover from 2021 into 2022 unless changed or canceled by the employee.
+Authorized biweekly contribution amounts or percentages will automatically carryover from 2022 into 2023 unless changed or canceled by the employee.
 Employees who reach the IRS maximum contribution limit before the end of the year will not be able to have further employee contributions and may lose any government matching contributions for the rest of the year.
-Deduction changes for PP 2022-01 can be made now through Employee Express by entering “12/19/2021” in the Future Effective Date field.
+Deduction changes for PP 2023-01 can be made now through Employee Express by entering “12/18/2022” in the Future Effective Date field.
 Employee Express allows changes to the Effective Date up to 90 days in advance.
 Employees can change deductions at any time in Employee Express.

 Spillover Method for TSP Catch-Up Contributions - Formerly Thrift Catch-up Contributions (TCC) and Roth Savings Catch-up (RSC)